cloudposse/docs/content/tutorials/atmos-getting-started.md

 ### 4. Terraform plan and apply a component

-Now that we've got access to `atmos`, let's do something simple like execute `terraform plan` and `terraform apply` on some terraform code!
+Now that we've got access to `atmos`, let's do something simple like execute `plan` and `apply` on some terraform code!
 To do that, we need two things:

 1. Components -- We've provided 3 small example components in our `components/terraform/` directory, which is mounted to `/` inside your running container.
 1. A Stack configuration -- We've provided a simple example stack located at `stacks/example.yaml`.
 This is similarly mounted to `/` inside your running container.

-For our simple example in this step, we'll use `components/terraform/fetch-location` component.
+For our example in this step, we'll use `components/terraform/fetch-location` component.
 To plan that component, let's execute the following:

 ```bash
 atmos terraform plan fetch-location --stack=example